melissakinsey/budget-tracker/README.md

 * Uses MongoDB Atlas for offline storage.

 # LESSONS LEARNED
+This project was good for learning about using the dev tools.
+I'd already been using the 'Inspect Elements' panel in styling my projects, but now I know how to use the dev tools to simulate throttling and offline mode.

 # CONTRIBUTIONS
 This was an individual project.
 Thanks, as always, to my study group and TAs!